wavefrontHQ/docs/pages/doc/integrations_new_changed_2022.md

   * We improved the setup instructions with information on how to enable a Prometheus endpoint.

-* Operations for Applications Usage -- Updated the dashboard descriptions and made fixes to alerts.
+* Tanzu Observability Usage -- Updated the dashboard descriptions and made fixes to alerts.

 ## May 2022